US Federal Reserve pushes US markets back into red

 US stock indices have risen slightly on Tuesday, but by no means does it look like a full recovery from Monday’s nosedive.
 And the US Federal Reserve’s comments were enough to push the markets back into the red after a day of modest gains.

-“It certainly will dismay savers and retired Americans, all the people who put their money into retirement accounts and planned to live off the interest on these accounts,” he said.
+Huffington post columnist Eric Margolis believes that the government is once again helping the banks at the cost of ordinary consumers.“It certainly will dismay savers and retired Americans, all the people who put their money into retirement accounts and planned to live off the interest on these accounts,” he said.
 “There will be no interest and there will be no income for a lot of them.”